MBM401B Consumer Behaviour

 - Be able to communicate about academic issues, analyses and conclusions in the field, both with specialists and the general public

-Plenary sessions and group meetings
+Plenary sessions and group meetings (online and physical)

 Credit reduction due to overlap